rwynn/monstache-site/src/advanced.md

 Monstache has 2 separate code streams to accomodate differences in the Elasticsearch API.
 Monstache versions 4.X are designed to work with Elasticsearch 6+.
 Monstache versions 3.X are designed to work with Elasticsearch 2 and 5.

 If you are working with Elasticsearch 6+ you should use the `master` branch at github.com/rwynn/monstache.

 If you are working with Elasticsearch 2 or 5 you should use the `rel3` branch at github.com/rwynn/monstache.

 If you are working with Elasticsearch 6+ and coding golang plugins for monstache you should use the `master` branch and your plugin should import `github.com/rwynn/monstache/monstachemap`.

 If you are working with Elasticsearch 2 or 5 and coding golang plugins for monstache you should use the `rel3` branch and your plugin should import `gopkg.in/rwynn/monstache.v3/monstachemap`.

 If you are working with Elasticsearch 6+ and using the monstache Docker images you should use the docker image `rwynn/monstache:latest` or a specific 4.X image such as `rwynn/monstache:4.11.0`.

-If you are working with Elasticsearch 6+ and using the monstache Docker images you should use the docker image `rwynn/monstache:rel3` or a specific 3.X image such as `rwynn/monstache:3.18.0`.
+If you are working with Elasticsearch 2 or 5 and using the monstache Docker images you should use the docker image `rwynn/monstache:rel3` or a specific 3.X image such as `rwynn/monstache:3.18.0`.

 ## GridFS Support